-Balance-of-the-State Zone: Limits may not include more than 6 dark geese per day including 6 cackling Canada geese or 6 Aleutian Canada geese.
+Balance-of-the-State Zone: Limits may not include more than 6 dark geese per day.
 In the Sacramento Valley Special Management Area (West), the season on white-fronted geese must begin no earlier than the last Saturday in October and end on or before December 14, and the daily bag limit shall contain no more than 2 white-fronted geese.
+In the North Coast Special Management Area, 107day seasons may be selected, with outside dates between the Saturday nearest October 1 (October 4) and March 10.
+Hunting days that occur after the last Sunday in January shall be concurrent with Oregon's South Coast Zone.